byuitechops/update-course-images/README.md

 ## Purpose
 Update the image that is on the home page and the course image (the one that gets displayed for the course in the Dashboard view in Canvas).

+This is a standalone versione and is meant for mass blasting out to different courses.
+A child module version that will go into the d2l-to-canvas conversion tool can be found [here](https://github.com/byuitechops/update-course-images-child).

+This entire process is purely automated.
+There are two ways that you can upload dashboard and home banners to the courses: locally or url.
-The entire process is purely automated.
-This will only require the images folder that consists of only images inside of the folder titled `coursename_dashboard.imgextension` or `coursename_homeImage.imgextension` with `coursename` being a course name like CS 235, etc. This also requires an array of course objects from the Canvas API, just like:
+Through local files, this will only require the images folder that consists of only images inside of the folder titled `coursename_dashboard.imgextension` or `coursename_homeImage.imgextension` with `coursename` being a course name like CS 235, etc. This also requires an array of course objects from the Canvas API (please look at the `upload` command inside the Commands section on usage), just like:
 ```sh
 [
    {